Van Asch, Elsie

 Active in New Zealand:

 It is arguable whether Charles Willeby, or Willeby Hawthorne, belongs in a resource dedicated to New Zealand music.
-However, along English-born and living most of his adult life in England, Charles Willeby had a New Zealand connection and started his musical career while a young man in New Zealand.
+However, although English-born and living most of his adult life in England, Charles Willeby had a New Zealand connection and started his musical career while a young man in New Zealand.

 He arrived in New Zealand with his mother and step-father (Stuart Hawthorne) in 1871.
 Tragic family circumstances lead to a return to England and then back to New Zealand where he took up a position with the New Zealand government service in Wellington.
 His passion however was music and he performed at a number of concerts.
 After a few years and just after his marriage to the singer Mary Hume in 1889, he traveled back to England where he dropped his late step-father’s name and established a career as a writer on musical subjects as well as composing songs.
 He also published and composed under the name Cuthbert Wynne.